pantheon-systems/rpmbuild-composer/README.md

 ## Provisioning Composer on Pantheon

 Pantheon will automatically install any new RPM that is deployed to Package Cloud.
 This is controlled by [pantheon-cookbooks/php](https://github.com/pantheon-cookbooks/php/blob/master/recipes/composer.rb).

+Note that the RPM is not used in COS.
+See [cos-framework-clis](https://github.com/pantheon-systems/cos-framework-clis) for the COS equivalent.